KavithaPooja/Mobile_App_Project_Independent/README.md

 - **Categories and Difficulty Levels:** The app offers a range of quiz categories and difficulty levels, catering to diverse user preferences.

-## Getting Started

-To run the Quiz Application on your Android device or emulator:

-1. Clone this repository to your local machine.
-2. Open the project folder in Android Studio.
-3. Build and run the app on your preferred device.

 ## Live Demo: